ddsky/big-book-api-clients/typescript/DefaultApi.md

   sort: "rating",
   // string | Whether to sort ascending or descending (ASC or DESC). (optional)
   sortDirection: "DESC",
+  // boolean | Whether to group similar editions of the same book. (optional)
+  groupResults: false,
   // number | The number of books to skip in range [0,1000] (optional)
   offset: 0,
   // number | The number of books to return in range [1,100] (optional)